ColeWestik/Electrical-Engineering-Personal-Project/Circuits/Parallel-Circuit-Project.md

 ![YellowLED](https://github.com/user-attachments/assets/1448bc86-52fc-4c75-b27c-1d8c9f4d04dc)

 #### Measured forward voltages
-* Red ≈ 1.8V
+* Red ≈ 1.8 V
-* Yellow ≈ 2V
+* Yellow ≈ 2 V
-* Green ≈ 2.5V
+* Green ≈ 2.5 V
-* Blue ≈ 2.8V
+* Blue ≈ 2.8 V

 ## Amperage
 Parallel Circuits send voltage equal to the power source to each branch of the circuit.
 Given that the power source is a 9V battery, each branch recieves 9V minus the forward voltage of the LED.

-Using the voltage of each branch, combined with the resistance of each branch (1000Ω), the amperage can be determined using Ohms Law (I = V/R)
+Using the voltage of each branch, combined with the resistance of each branch (1000Ω), the current can be determined using Ohms Law (I = V/R)

-#### Measured Voltage of each branch
+#### Measured Current of each branch
 * Red = 7.2 mA
 * Yellow = 7 mA
 * Green = 6.5 mA
 * Blue = 6.2 mA

+The Amp rating of the each LED is 20 mA, so all the measured currents are within safe range.

 ## Summary